yursha/howtos/acl.md

 - `/etc/passwd` - where the users' information is stored
 - `cut -d: -f1 /etc/passwd | sort` - print sorted list of all users on a host
 - `/etc/shadow` - where the users' passwords are stored
+- on Fedora the default system users are in `/usr/share/doc/setup/uidgid`

 # [GNU `coreutils`](http://www.gnu.org/software/coreutils/)
 - `users` - print the user names of users currently logged in to the current host.